malewicz1337/key-logger-py/README.md

 License

-This project is open-source and available under the MIT License.
+This project is open source and available under the [MIT License](LICENSE).